ianarizpe/MediaHandBoyV1/README.md

 # MediaHand READER Version 1.2

-This media player currently features three hit generic songs
+This media player currently features three hit generic songs and now has a front end ! (intructions page and overall styling pending)

 you can play them the old boring way...with buttons...